-Please check below for the latest information on Capital Improvement Projects, Departmental Management Projects, Construction Projects, and more.
+Please check below for the latest information on Capital Improvement Plan, Departmental Management Projects, Highlighted Construction Projects, and more.

 |This project is the reconstruction of the 4500 block of Larch Lane, 4600 block of Cedar Street, 500 block of Chelsea Street, and 4600 block of Mimosa Drive.
 These four street segments are four of the five street blocks included in the final phase of the Bonds for Better Bellaire 2016 Group C Phase 3 Streets and Drainage Program.|